turbomam/biosample-basex/README.md

 # biosample-basex
 Using the BaseX XML database to discover structure in NCBI's Biosample database

 BaseX can be installed with homebrew on Macs.
 It can be installed with `apt-get` on Ubuntu Linux machines, but I prefer to download the `.zip` archive.
-That makes it easier to increase the allocated RAM in the launch scripts.
-For eaxmple, `basex/bin/basex` might look like this:
+That makes it easier to make the necessary increase to the allocated RAM in the launch scripts.
+For eaxmple, on a 32 GB machine, `basex/bin/basex` might look like this:

 ```bash
 #!/usr/bin/env bash